connecting

 From Vinh Long, continue by road and bridge to Can Tho.

-Lots of small hotels at reasonable prices are to be found in Can Tho city, but for quieter sanctuaries and done in lovely style, check out Victoria Hotels in Can Tho and if you have more time, venture out to Chau Doc where there are now two Victoria properties- one along the river and another on Sam Mountain:
+Lots of small hotels at reasonable prices are to be found in Can Tho city, but for quieter sanctuaries and done in lovely style, check out Victoria Hotels in Can Tho and if you have more time, venture out to Chau Doc where there are now two Victoria properties- one along the river, and another, on Sam Mountain:

 https://www.victoriahotels.asia/

-In Chau Doc, explore the floating houses and fish farms where catfish and tilapia are still cultivated here in a traditional way.
+In Chau Doc, explore the floating houses and fish farms where catfish and tilapia are still cultivated in a traditional way.
 There are also ethnic Cham villages accessible by boat.

 A culinary specialty of the region is the smelly Mam Fish which is primarily used for Fish Sauce production.
 (Nuoc Mam).
 The Vietnamese love to argue about where the best fish sauce comes from- the North or the South?
 Numerous factories which produce fish sauce are located around Chau Doc.